pawlovskiii/web3_simple_storage/README.md

 At first, I went through this project, created some notes, and fast moved to the more advanced ones.
 Later I understood, that I should go back and create this documentation in my own words to remember all the necessary basic concepts.

-Before that, I always tried to create documentation after the project finished, but I never put that amount of time as here.
+Before that, I always tried to create documentation after the project finished, but I never have put that amount of time as here.

 ### Learned experience during the project